 In June 2021, Skillsoft Corp adopted the 2020 Omnibus Incentive Plan ("2020 Plan") and issued Stock Options, RSUs and PSUs to employees.
 The 2020 Plan provides for the grant of Incentive Stock Options, Nonqualified Stock Options, Stock Appreciation Rights, Restricted Stock, Restricted Stock Units, Other Equity-Based Award and Cash-Based Incentive Awards to employees, directors, and consultants of the Company.
 Under the 2020 Plan, 13,105,902 shares were initially made available for issuance.
 The 2020 Plan includes an annual increase on January 1 each year beginning on January 1, 2022, in an amount equal to 5.0% of the total number of shares of common stock outstanding on December 31 of the preceding calendar year.
-The Compensation Committee may act prior to January 1 of a given year to provide that there will be no January 1 increase for such year or that the increase for such year will be a lesser number of shares of common stock than 5.0% of the total number of shares of common stock outstanding on December 31 of the preceding calendar year.
-As of July 31, 2022 a total of 4,315,596 shares of common stock were available for issuance under the 2020 Plan.
+The Compensation Committee may act prior to January 1 of a given year to provide that there will be no January 1 increase for such year or that the increase for such year will be a lesser number of shares of common stock than 5.0% of the total number of shares of common stock were available for issuance under the 2020 Plan.